keith-price/nasa_apod/to-do.md

 <<<<<<< HEAD

-1. Use Firestore realtime databse to store daily image to be used for archive page.
+1. Write to Cloud Firestore should only happen once per day, not on every render and page refresh.
+Add some kind of timeout to make this happen only once per day.

+2. Add routing and bring in image for Archive, just use main page layout for now.
+Just make sure that the data is imported and works.

-2. Need user content page, users can upload their own photos with title and description, following the model.
+3. Need user content page, users can upload their own photos with title and description, following the model.